0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Insecure File Upload.md

 ### Race condition in URL-based file upload (SSRF)

-Similar race conditions can occur in functions that allow you to upload a file by providing a URL.
+Similar [Race Conditions](Race%20Condition.md) can occur in functions that allow you to upload a file by providing a URL.
 In this case, the server has to fetch the file over the internet and create a local copy before it can perform any validation.
 As the file is loaded using HTTP, developers are unable to use their framework's built-in mechanisms for securely validating files.
 Instead, they may manually create their own processes for temporarily storing and validating the file, which may not be quite as secure.

 If the file is loaded into a temporary directory with a randomized name, if the randomized directory name is generated using pseudo-random functions like PHP's `uniqid()`, it can potentially be brute-forced.
 To make attacks like this easier, you can try to extend the amount of time taken to process the file, thereby lengthening the window for brute-forcing the directory name.
 One way of doing this is by uploading a larger file.
 If it is processed in chunks, you can potentially take advantage of this by creating a malicious file with the payload at the start, followed by a large number of arbitrary padding bytes.